gabrielbribeiroo/React/README.md

 ## About the Project

-This project was created for learning purposes and to experiment with the React library.
+This project was created to learn and experiment with the React library.
 It serves as a base for testing components, hooks, state management, and integration with other technologies in the React ecosystem.

 ## How to Run